 Daniel says that serving on the board is a great opportunity to learn more about health care-one of the most important issues facing Americans.
 "This is a great opportunity to give back to the community," he said.
 "I've been so impressed by what I've seen at Nash Health Care.
 The hospital staff has a total dedication to quality."
 Daniel and his wife, Diana, have two children and five grandchildren.

 James Lilley, Owner and Vice President of Lilley International, Inc. and Brother Properties, brings a wealth of business experience and an unyielding dedication to the community to the board.
 A native of Williamston, Lilley attended UNC-Chapel Hill as a Morehead Scholar and earned a bachelor’s degree in business administration.
-His extensive community involvement includes serving as a board member of the Boys and Girls Club of Nash/Edgecombe counties, Nash-Rocky Mount Schools, Benvenue Country Club and the Turnage Chapter of the American Red Cross, where he currently serves as board chairman.
-A member of First Presbyterian Church, he was elected to the office of Elder and current Member of Session.
+His extensive community involvement includes serving on the board of the Boys and Girls Club of Nash/Edgecombe counties (chair), Nash-Rocky Mount Schools Board of Education (1999 – 2008), and Turnage Chapter of the American Red Cross (Chair).
+He is a member of First Presbyterian Church where he is active in the choir and elected to the office of Elder.

 Every day, Leorita Hankerson molds the future.
 As Assistant Superintendent for curriculum and instruction for Nash-Rocky Mount Schools, she knows that children represent the future of Nash County, and she understands that providing a quality education is vital for future success.
 Hankerson worked for the Nash County school system for 8 years before the systems merged to form Nash-Rocky Mount Schools.
 She earned her degrees from Talladega College in Alabama and from the Teachers College at Columbia University, New York.